cyberkrunk/resourcesforjazzguitar/src/articles/generated-collections.md

 Each of the above listed sets is symmetrical.

 The pentatonic is a subset of the hexatonic, which is a subset of the diatonic, which is a subset of the bebop scale.

+*Notes*

+[^1] I’m using the name hexatonic in the way it is most often used in a jazz context, that is, as a major scale without the seventh degree.
+Note that in academic music theory, the hexatonic collection more often refers to what is called in jazz the augmented scale.